DataFire/Integrations/integrations/generated/google_servicemanagement/README.md

 Please note that any previous pending and running Rollouts and associated Operations will be automatically cancelled so that the latest Rollout will not be blocked by previous Rollouts.

+Only the 100 most recent (in any state) and the last 10 successful (if not already part of the set of 100 most recent) rollouts are kept for each service.
+The rest will be deleted eventually.

 Operation<response: Rollout>